liutc/learn-chaincode/README.md

 Hopefully you see that the value of `hello_world` is "hi there", as you specified in the body of the deploy request.

+- If you are in "developer mode", you will likely to get error.
+In this case, you have to do the register through CLI first and re-deploy the chaincode.
+Check if you have --peer-chaincodedev option when you start your peer node.
 ### Invoke

 Next, call your generic `write` function by invoking your chaincode and changing the value of "hello_world" to "go away".